WolfgangBischoff/Ceres/Documents/Notes.md

 * Introduction to Ceres and you room
 * Find work at bioTech company => move by train then person dialogue
   * unpaid traineeship to know process by trainee bacteria
+  * finde respawning materials => bring me fuella to get electric bac
 * Investigation starts (mail at morning)
 * Get help of resistance (somebody blocks the way) => come in the night to place
 * augen verdunkelt, base is shown with team, its not safe here, we need a base
 * plan: We have a ship with no fuel
-  => go to work and steal fuel
-  => Option A; Create Electric Lockpic and enter storage => Option B; Get in touch with teacher, he will give you the key => bring to resistance
+  => go to work and steal fuel in manufacturing area => Option A; Create Electric Lockpic in advanced area (get key after first day, then spawn) => Option B; Get in touch with teacher, and tell you need to the storage => Option C; Use mtx area, its blocked on the first day => bring to resistance
 * start engine and flee
 * smuggler docks shuttle